Falu: Career

 In 2004, Falu was invited to perform as a soloist with Yo-Yo Ma's Silk Road Project.
 In 2005 she was asked to serve as one of Carnegie Hall's Musical Ambassadors to New York City.
 In May 2006, she delivered her debut solo performance at Carnegie Hall (Zankel).
 Later in the year she joined the Born Into Brothels Ensemble (from the 2004 Academy-Award winning film) and in early 2007 she collaborated with Wyclef Jean, lending her vocal style to the score of Angelina Jolie's directorial debut A Place in Time.
 In January 2008, Falu and her band were featured on FOX channel's Fearless Music, where her original song Rabba became the first Hindi song ever to be aired on the network.

 In August 2007, Falu released her self-titled debut CD.
 Soon afterward, her "Indie Hindi" musical style made its mark in The Wall Street Journal as representative of a new class of musical hybrids.

-In May 2009, Falu made a special appearance at the Time 100 Gala—Time magazine's yearly gala celebrating their list of the 100 most influential people in the world—performing a rendition of "Jai Ho" alongside Slumdog Millionaire film composer AR Rahman, for an exclusive and star-studded crowd which included First Lady Michelle Obama, Oprah Winfrey, Barbara Walters, Stella McCartney, Liv Tyler, M.I.A. and more.
+In May 2009, Falu made a special appearance at the Time 100 Gala—Time magazine's yearly gala celebrating their list of the 100 most influential people in the world—performing a rendition of "Jai Ho" alongside Slumdog Millionaire film composer A. R. Rahman, for an exclusive and star-studded crowd which included First Lady Michelle Obama, Oprah Winfrey, Barbara Walters, Stella McCartney, Liv Tyler, M.I.A. and more.

-In November 2009, Falu was invited to the White House to again sing alongside A.R.
-Rahman at President Obama's first State Dinner in honor of the Indian Prime Minister Manmohan Singh.
+In November 2009, Falu was invited to the White House to again sing alongside A. R. Rahman at President Obama's first State Dinner in honor of the Indian Prime Minister Manmohan Singh.

 2011 was a year of film music for Falu, from writing music for the documentary "The Human Tower" (along with composers Andres Subercaseaux and Rene Veron) to writing for the film "First Sight" (with Sivamani and Mark Tewarson).
 In the same year, Falu also contributed to Global Noize's sophomore album Prayer For the Planet.
 She also continued to work closely with Carnegie Hall's Weill Music Institute, pushing the boundaries of global music collaboration including with kids from New York's Crossroads Juvenile Center and with inmates from Sing Sing Correctional Facility in upstate NY where she, her band and 16 musically talented inmates performed for more than 400 other inmates in early 2012.